 In the era of security regulations such as GDPR, companies are putting a great effort into making email protection technologies more widely available.
-Lately, Microsoft has introduced significant changes to Office 365, helping users to safeguard their messages in a quicker and easier way.
+Lately, Microsoft has introduced significant changes to Office 365 (Microsoft 365), helping users to safeguard their messages in a quicker and easier way.
 As people send more and more protected emails on a daily basis, some of you might be wondering: How this works with CodeTwo software?

 Mail protection features in Office 365 – what’s changed?